BerkeleyHCI/PolymorphicBlocks/CONTRIBUTING.md

 Parts that are poor candidates for inclusion are:
 - parts that cannot be sourced by individuals
 - parts with no public documentation (community-provided documentation and libraries count)
 - parts that cannot be hand-soldered (including with hot air), primarily BGA
 - extremely integrated parts which do not have a clean block boundary or interface
 - niche parts

 Borderline case?
 Feel free to open an issue or PR for discussion.

-There will be many useful parts that are not a good fit for inclusion on this repository.
-Consider creating a separate repository and publishing it on pip with a dependency on this project.
-We may maintain a list of high quality third-party parts libraries.

 ## Compiler / Infrastructure Contributions